Squirrels are fun animals to watch, whether they are playing chase or burying their latest foraging discovery.

 - Male tree squirrels are the cleanest animals in the rodent family because they take twice as long as females to clean and groom themselves.

-A curious cat watches a furry visitor:
+Check out this video as a curious cat watches a furry visitor: